 Teaching staff will indicate to students how the piece will be 'marked'.
-They may choose to test knowledge or comprehension via a memory platform quiz or collect work in to be formally marked.
+They may choose to test knowledge or comprehension via a review quiz, sample mark work during a lesson or collect work in to be formally marked.
 They will also check the student's home learning book for application to home learning activities.